CUSTOM BICYCLE FITTINGS

 CLEAT ALIGNMENT - Although many pedal types allow for float (movement left to right while locked into the pedal,) some cyclists still can benefit from a cleat alignment.
 This service is helpful to cyclists seeking maximum comfort and efficiency with their cleat/pedal connection and for customers experiencing particular knee pain.

-In addition to Bob’s 30 years in the bicycle business, more than 30 years of racing everything from BMX to road to triathlons, Bob is also a certified Serotta Master Fitter.
+In addition to Bob’s nearly 40 years in the bicycle business and more than 40 years of racing everything from BMX to road to triathlons, Bob is also a certified Master Fitter.
 Since completing his advanced training, Bob has performed comprehensive fittings for riders from all walks of life, with riding goals as varied as touring and club riding to racing in Hawaii’s Ironman Competition.

 We welcome you to find out more about our fitting services and how one of them might work for you!